Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 ---

 # The Knowledge Dilemma: Those Who Build Models for Scalable RecSys Don't Work on Scalable Infra

 Only a handful of companies like Netflix, Snap, Reddit, Notion, and DoorDash have an ML infra system design round for MLE candidates --- in addition to standard ML system design.
 Maybe you'll never have to interview with them.
-However, apart from the frontier AI {{< sidenote "labs" >}}In fact, even if you get an offer from a frontier lab, but as a Research Engineer rather than a Research Scientist, you don't necessarily get paid more than you would at Netflix or Snap at the same level.{{< /sidenote >}} (e.g., OpenAI, Anthropic, xAI, Google DeepMind, Reflection), the first two pay (far) more than most at the same level.
-Many solid MLEs are incentivized to pass their interviews at some point in their careers.
+However, apart from the frontier AI {{< sidenote "labs" >}}In fact, even if you get an offer from a frontier lab, but as a Research Engineer rather than a Research Scientist, you don't necessarily get paid more than you would at Netflix or Snap at the same level.{{< /sidenote >}} (e.g., OpenAI, Anthropic, xAI, Google DeepMind, Reflection), the first two pay more than most at the same level.
+I guess many solid MLEs are incentivized to pass their interviews at some point in their careers.

 ML system design focuses on translating business objectives into ML objectives, choosing training data, labels, and model architectures, and evaluating models offline and online.
 By contrast, <span style="background-color: #D9CEFF">ML infra system design focuses on the offline + online pipelines that support an ML system</span>.
 One type of question asks you to walk through full online + offline pipelines; another asks you to design specific components, such as a feature store, real-time feature updates, or distributed training.